How to Start an AI Automation Agency in 2026: The Complete Guide

 For AI agency owners, LinkedIn is far and away the highest-ROI channel in 2026.
 Decision-makers are there, they're active, and they're looking for solutions to their problems.
 The challenge is standing out in a sea of generic outreach.

 This is exactly why AI agency owners use Ciela AI.
-Ciela is an AI-powered LinkedIn CoPilot built specifically for agency owners who want to generate client conversations at scale.
-With features like AI Personality Cloning, a 30-day Content Bank, Targeted Prospecting, and Automated Outreach, Ciela turns your LinkedIn profile into a client-generating machine — all for $99/month with a 7-day free trial.
+Ciela is the all-in-one sales platform built specifically for agency owners who want to generate client conversations at scale.
+LinkedIn outreach, cold email sequences, a power dialer, CRM, contracts, payments, and a website builder — all in one place.
+With AI Personality Cloning, a 30-day Content Bank, Targeted Prospecting, and Automated Multi-Channel Outreach, Ciela turns your pipeline into a client-generating machine — all for $99/month with a 7-day free trial.
 Start your free trial here.

 Step 4: Develop Your Positioning and Messaging